 - Treat other members of the profession in the same manner as they themselves wish to be treated.

-- Speak respectfully of other teachers and render assistance for professional betterment.
+- Speak respectfully of other faculty and render assistance for professional betterment.

 - Refrain from lodging unsubstantiated allegations against colleagues to higher authorities.